TheLeerName/psych-scripts/README.md

 NPS display in score txt like how in Kade Engine

 ### [Shader](scripts/shader.lua)
-Script for applying shader to camHUD/camGame
+Script for applying shader to camHUD/camGame.
+[Btw use my website for converting shaders from shadertoy to fnf!!!!](https://theleername.github.io/ShadertoyToFlixel/)

 ### [Rainbow score txt](scripts/rainbowScoreTxt.lua)
 Just a rainbow score txt :)